pallets/flask/docs/patterns/packages.rst

 --------------------

 For larger applications with more than a dozen views it makes sense to split the views into modules.
-First let's look at the typical struture of such an application::
+First let's look at the typical structure of such an application::

     /yourapplication